nemesis/scripts/README.md

 Currently hosting:

-* `gto` - open any local remote's GitHub repo
+* `gto` - it opens any local remote's GitHub repo in the default browser
-* `gtr` - assuming your remote is called origin and is a fork, compare the master repo with the current branch (also opens GitHub page in your browser)
+* `gtr` - assuming your remote is called `origin` and is a fork, it compares the master repo with the current branch (also opens in the browser)

 Both scripts require the `git` gem, so make sure to run `$ [sudo] gem install git` before using them.